Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 # THE DIMMER_M4SDRV_V1
 Linear BLDC motor controller with TMC2209 for rotation dev. based on SAMD(E)51 MCU.
 The primary goal of this project is to make a linear motor controller, which can control the (single or multiple) Z axis and rotation on openPnP machines.
 With that said, the hardware could be used to control other (sub 10amp) 3 phase motors or steppers.
 In the openPnP community, there has been development on multi-nozzle machines for some time.
 This is an attempt to simplify and specify the hardware for openPnP machines.

 By introducing sub-controllers in openPnP, it is now possible to delegate various tasks to various controllers.This project builds on that feature.
-Each z-axis subcontroller, will connect to the mainframe by either USB or CAN.
+Each z-axis subcontroller, will connect to the mainframe by either USB or CAN

+Files are made with Kicad Nightly Builde.

 PROS:
 By using a linear 3 phase motor controller with an onboard stepper IC for rotation, wires can be kept very short.